 Summary.
 We definately enjoyed the road trip (like we always do) but I think I have experienced as much as what the Tankwa Karoo can offer.
 Most of the roads are corrugated and shaking my teeth loose in the car for hours on end is not my preferred way of enjoying a road trip.
 Crossing Lesotho from Sani Pass to Fouriesburg via Mokhotlong was more than enough for me thank you.
 But I lost my sanity on the road from Sendelingsdrif to Lekkersing via Kudoes.
 Man that was sheer Hell.

-And for early next year in May/June I am planning on doing a road trip from PE to Cape Town visiting 5 SAN Parks on the way – Addo, Mountain Zebra, Camdeboo, Karoo and maybe Bontebok.
+And for early next year in May/June I am planning on doing a road trip from Cape Town to Kimberly, Addo and back to Cape Town visiting as many Sanparks on the way as posible.